 The Jackson State University's Department of Public Safety (DPS) is located on the main campus of Jackson State University behind the JSU Student Center.
 We are open 24 hours a day, 365 days a year.
-The telephone number for the department is (601) 979-2580 or J-911 (5911).
+The telephone number for the department is (601) 979-2580.

-DPS is a part of the Division of Business and Finance and reports to the Associate Vice President.
+DPS reports to the Vice President/Chief of Staff.
 The Chief of Police is responsible for the management of DPS.
-The DPS consists of 40 certified officers, who received their training and certification through the Mississippi Law Enforcement Officers Training Academy.
-DPS has an additional 24 security officers who work directly under their supervision as well as a supplemental force of contract security officers, as needed.
-The certified officers are responsible for enforcing all laws of the State of Mississippi; while both the police and security officers enforce university rules and regulations.
+The DPS consists of 32 State of Mississippi certified police officers.
+DPS has an additional 19 security officers who work directly under their supervision as well as a supplemental force of contract police and security officers.
+The certified officers are responsible for enforcing all federal and state laws as well as all local ordinances; while both the police and security officers enforce university rules and regulations.
 Police jurisdictions include all university-owned, rented, or leased property.
-The DPS stresses staff education, in the form of in-service training, and participation in local and state training seminars.
+The DPS stresses staff education, in the form of in-service training, other University sponsored training, approved contract training and participation in local and state training seminars.

 The DPS is comprised of professional commissioned police officers and support staff that are trained at or above the same level of training received by municipal and county law enforcement officers.
-Officers are required to complete a minimum of 400 hours of training at a regional police academy to become certified police officers in the state of Mississippi.
+Officers are required to complete a minimum of 400 hours of training at a regional police academy or state Minimum Standards accepted equivalent training to become a certified police officer in the state of Mississippi.

-DPS police officers are authorized to carry firearms, enforce laws, maintain order, and make arrests upon University properties and adjacent roadways.
-The DPS works closely with the Mississippi Highway Patrol, the Hinds County Sheriff's Department and the Jackson Police Department to enhance the safety and security of the University Community and the surrounding areas.
+DPS police officers are authorized to carry firearms, enforce laws, maintain order, and make arrests on University properties and adjacent roadways.
+The DPS works closely with Federal Agencies, the Mississippi Highway Patrol, Hinds County Sheriff's Department and the Jackson Police Department to enhance the safety and security of the University Community and the surrounding areas.
 DPS works closely with the Dean of Students and Housing Department in enforcing the Student Code of Conduct.
 They also enforce parking rules and regulations.

 DPS Communications has three full-time dispatchers which operate the department's radio and telephone system on a 24-hour basis to provide information and respond to emergencies.
-All emergency calls should be made through the campus 911 system.
+All emergency calls should be made through the main DPS number, 601-979-2580 or any emergency "Blue Phone".
 Dispatchers can contact the fire department, emergency medical personnel, other area law enforcement agencies as well as campus police to respond to any emergency needs by phone or radio.
 These personnel will also monitor the National Weather Service Radio Network and County Alert Warning System for threatening weather conditions.